Daniel-KM/Omeka-S-module-GuestApi/README.md

 > than the previous repository.__

-[Guest Api] is a module for [Omeka S] that allows to manage the actions of the module [Guest] by an api, in particular to register and to update its own profile.

-The guest api does not replace the standard api (/api/users/#id), but add some checks and features.
+[Guest Api] is a module for [Omeka S] that allows to manage the actions of the guest or any other user, provided by the module [Guest], by the module [Guest Role] or any other module, by the api.
+This api allows in particular to register, to update the password, or to update its own profile and settings.
+So it does not replace the standard api (/api/users/#id), but adds some checks and features.

 Installation